kubeflow/examples/financial_time_series/README.md

 ```

 First the pod will be unschedulable as there are no gpu-pool nodes available.
 This demand will be recognized by the kubernetes cluster and a node will be created on the gpu-pool automatically.
-Once the pod is up, you can check the logs and verify that the training time is significantly reduced compared to the previous tf-job.
+Once the pod is up, you can check the logs and verify that the training time is reduced compared to the previous tf-job.

 ```
 POD_NAME=$(kubectl get pods --selector=tf-job-name=tfjob-deep-gpu \